frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 ## Motors

 Motors spin!
 They transform electrical energy supplied by the robot battery into rotational motion.
-From intaking to climbing to driving, just about anything on your robot can be moved with the right motors.
+From intaking to climbing to driving, just about anything on your robot can be moved with the right motor(s).

 <center><img src="\img\design-guide\stage1b\motorLineup.png" style="width:100%"></center>
 <center>*Some of the motors available for use in FRC.*</center>

 In FRC, a number of different motor options are available, all with different advantages and use cases.
 The most common type of motor found in modern FRC is the "CIM class" motor.
 This includes the CIM, Mini-CIM, Vexpro Falcon 500, WCP Kraken x60, Rev NEO, and Rev Vortex.
 While each of the CIM class motors have different speeds and power, they have two traits in common for modeling:

-* The motors' outer diameters can be represented with a 2.5" diameter circle (some are also 60mm or 2.362").
+* The motors' outer diameters can be represented with a 2.5" diameter circle (some are slightly smaller at 60mm/2.362").
 * The motors' have anywhere from 2 to 11 holes for mounting, but all are on a 2" diameter bolt circle (See below image).
 The holes are also 10-32 thread.

 <center><img src="\img\design-guide\stage1b\cimBoltCircle.webp" style="width:50%"></center>
-<center>*Mounting holes for CIM class motors are on a 2" diameter bolt circle.*</center>
+<center>*Mounting holes for CIM class motors are on a 2" diameter bolt circle.
+All of the holes are 1" away from the center of the motor.*</center>

-All of the exercises for this stage will use a CIM class motor.
+All of the exercises for this stage will use CIM class motors.

 ## Shafts and Bearings

 Shafts transmit rotational power along an axis, with hex shafts being the most common in FRC.
-These hexagonal shafts, typically in 1/2" and 3/8" diameters (measured from flat to flat), may sometimes have rounded corners, known as "rounded hex" or "thunderhex."
+These hexagonal shafts, typically in 1/2" and 3/8" diameters (measured from flat to flat), may sometimes have rounded corners, known as "rounded hex" or "Thunderhex."

 Bearings allow shafts to spin independently of plates and/or things to spin independently of shafts.
 Standard hex shafts use 1/2" hex bearings, while rounded hex shafts can use round bearings for easier assembly.